Volunteering Opportunities

 Event Medic:

-Time commitment: Minimum of 5 event hours per month / 60 event hours per year and regular training sessions.
-Availability to attend high-risk events and deploy to state emergencies.
+Time commitment: A minimum of 5-10 event hours per month, or 60 event hours per year, plus regular training sessions, and availability to support high-risk events and state emergency deployments.

 Health Care Students:

-Time commitment: Minimum of 5 event hours per month / 60 event hours per year and regular training sessions – flexible around your study schedules.
-Availability to attend high-risk events and deploy to state emergencies.
+Time commitment: A minimum of 5-10 event hours per month, or 60 event hours per year, plus regular training sessions.
+We offer flexible rostering around study schedules, with opportunities to assist at high-risk events and during state emergency deployments.

 Ambulance Officers:

 We recognise the HLT41120 Certificate IV in Health Care qualification.
 As a qualified Ambulance Officer, you will provide emergency medical care at events and may assist with non-emergency patient transport.
 Utilising advanced life support and trauma skills, you will collaborate closely with a multi-disciplinary team at events and emergency deployments.
-Additionally, you will support and mentor Student Responders, Event Responders, and Event Medics.
+Additionally, you will support and mentor Students and Event Medics.

 Training: